Advanced Treatment For Facial Skin Cancer

 It is also recommended for the treatment of small and less aggressive tumours where there are multiple tumours in the same surgical area, or if the patient is of a young age and may be expected to have further skin cancers on the face in the future, or the patient has multiple tumours in the same surgical field or has had multiple tumours in the past and there is a need for stringent tissue conservation.

 Mohs surgery takes place at the Skin Centre, Day Stay Surgery Suite.
 Appointments typically start from 7.30 to 8.30 in the morning.
-If they have not previously had a consultation with one of the doctors at the Skin Centre, history and examination will be conducted.
+If you have not previously had a consultation with one of the doctors at the Skin Centre, history and examination will be conducted.
 Vital signs will be checked.
 You will be asked if you have any allergies or take any medications.

 In the theatre suite, the area of the tumour will be marked by the surgeon.
 This will then be anaesthetised with local anaesthetic.
 When the area of the tumour has been anaesthetised the tumour is resected with a narrow margin, typically around 0.5 to 2mm.
 Any bleeding is stopped by applying electrical current to cauterise any bleeding capillaries.
 Once the wound has dried it is dressed with a bulky pressure dressing and you can return to the waiting room and relax or read a book.
 Any specimen that has been removed is immediately colour coded and taken to the laboratory on site where the tissue prepared and sectioned on a microtome.
 Microscope slides are produced and examined by the surgeon.
 Pivotal to the success of the technique, is the processing and examining of your pathology sites on site by the operating dermatologist.